exercism/v3/docs/maintainers/README.md

 *Note: to keep the page short, the example use left-to-right graphs (`LR`).
 For a track progression path you want to replace `graph LR` with `graph TD` for a top-to-bottom graph.*

-These will only be rendered on the website or in a markdown editor that supports mermaid rendering, e.g. [Typora](https://www.typora.io/).
+These will only be rendered on the [repo website](https://exercism.github.io/v3) or in a markdown editor that supports mermaid rendering, e.g. [Typora](https://www.typora.io/).
 See [website.md](./website.md) for instructions to run the website locally.

 #### Nodes and links